nevafradd/DataScienceToolbox-Project2/Report/1. Introduction/Introduction.md

+Firstly, we shall outline our initial exploration and the different options we considered.

 **Deciding on our area**

 We explored datasets across a range of sources from Kaggle to 	Hugging Face.
 Below outlines the main options we explored.